criteo-cookbooks/nexus3/README.md

 ## Requirements
 * Chef 12.14.34+
 * ark cookbook
+  * Note: `include_recipe 'ark'` is required for Windows servers, as it is not implicit.
 * Java 8+ from Oracle or OpenJDK (not installed, pick your own)

 ### Platforms